fbpx

 Meet the Moderator

-Nicole Sullivan / Director, Climate Services
+Nicole Sullivan / Former Director, Climate Services

-Nicole is the Director of Climate Services at CarbonBetter where she helps businesses pursue sustainability and decarbonization goals.
+Nicole is the former Director of Climate Services at CarbonBetter where she helps businesses pursue sustainability and decarbonization goals.

 At CarbonBetter, we believe in progress over perfection.
 It's not about doing everything—it's about doing something.
 With over a decade of experience in the energy industry, we partner with organizations to guide them in the transition to a net-zero economy.
 CarbonBetter's sustainability specialists work closely with partners across all industries to integrate sustainability solutions seamlessly into any business.